-DHCS and the Contractor enter into this contract pursuant to Section 14124.21 of the Welfare and Institutions Code (hereinafter referred to as W&I Code), and section 11772 of the Health and Safety Code (hereinafter referred to as HSC), DHCS and the Contractor identified in the Standard Agreement are the only parties to this Contract.
+DHCS and the Contractor enter into this Contract by authority of Chapter 3 of Part 1, Division 10.5 of the Health and Safety Code (HSC) for the purpose of providing alcohol and other drug prevention, treatment and recovery support services.
+DHCS and the Contractor identified in the Standard Agreement are the only parties to this Contract.
 This Contract is not intended, nor shall it be construed, to confer rights on any third party.